Alok-2002/Plant_Disease_Classifier_Frontend/README.md

 ### 3. Deployment

 Experience the power of our plant disease classifier firsthand!
-The web interface is deployed and available online at [https://plant-disease.netlify.app/](https://plant-disease.netlify.app/).
+The web interface is deployed and available online at [Plant Disease Classifier.Com](https://plant-disease.netlify.app/).
 Simply visit the provided URL to begin using the classifier immediately, without the need for any local setup.

 ### 3.Website Images
 Check out some screenshots of our web interface: